Chapter 14: The Shape of the Future

 Leo had anticipated the prospect of being rebuffed and set his final tactic in motion.
 Whether it worked or not, he meant to stick to his principles to the bitter end.
-"I'll go back to being a Whitelighter or…" he paused dramatically.
+"I'll go back to being a Whitelighter or…" He paused dramatically.
 "I'll clip my wings.
 I'll quit."

-He underestimated his importance to his colleagues; the room buzzed with scandalized whispers.
-For them, Leo was the savior who had delivered the survivors of the Titans' massacre to a safe haven.
+He'd underestimated his importance to his colleagues; the room buzzed with scandalized whispers.
+For them, Leo was the saviour who had delivered the survivors of the Titans' massacre to a safe haven.
 He'd turned the Charmed Ones into goddesses, resulting in the Titans' eventual defeat.
 Without his involvement in the battle, the outcome could have been catastrophic for their kind.
 Lastly, their numbers were far from recovered.
 To lose Leo was to let a valuable asset slip through their fingers.

 "This is outrageous!
 He can't threaten us and expect to get away with it."